ashoka-tech/copy-tab-links-browser-extension/README.md

 # Copy Open Tab Links in HTML - Browser Extension (currently only Chrome)

+TL;DR: I have privacy concerns to use 3rd party extensions for simple needs; created one myself.

 ## What
 Copies the titles and URLs of all open tabs in the current browser window to the clipboard in HTML format.